 Contact Me: email@example.com

-Hi, my name is Miss Sizemore, and I love 5th grade!
+Hi, my name is Mrs. Bell, although you might remember me as Miss Sizemore!
 Originally from San Diego, California, I moved to Tennessee in July of 2017 and absolutely love it.
-My fiance, Brandon, and I enjoy hiking, kayaking, house projects and trying new restaurants.
+I got married this summer to my husband, Brandon.
+We enjoy hiking, kayaking, house projects and trying new restaurants.
 When we're not out and about, you can find me at a local coffee shop or hosting friends for a home-made meal.
 Cooking and baking are two of my favorite activities, but education is truly my passion.
-I love that I get to teach language arts and social studies in the state where so much of our country's history happened!
+I love that I get to teach science and social studies in the state where so much of our country's history happened!
 It's an honor to work with these students on a daily basis and seeing them grow more each day.
 The "light bulb" moment for a student is the most rewarding part of my day.
-Go eagles!
+Go Eagles!

 Contact Me: firstname.lastname@example.org